 - I find that keto recipes with higher moisture content like brownies and fudge develop ice crystals over time.

-As you can see, there are so many different ways that you can preserve your cookie dough for later or save your holiday cookies to enjoy all season long.
+As you can see, there are so many different ways that you can preserve your cookie dough for later or save your holiday cookies from freezer burn to enjoy all season long.
 Whatever your reason for saving them in the freezer, I hope you found this guide to freezing holiday cookies helpful!

 More tips for Holiday Baking: